What is a Tincture?

 A tincture usually contains berries, roots, and/or leaves from an herb or tree that have been picked at an optimal time, processed in whichever way extracts the components needed, and then mixed with grain alcohol or glycerin to be preserved.

 A traditional tincture contains only the liquid extract of the plant(s) and the preservative base.
-This liquid is then placed in a storage bottle, usually brown or amber.
+This liquid is placed in a storage bottle, usually brown or amber.

 Why are tinctures in brown glass bottles?

-Well, the amber-colored glass is chosen to maintain the freshness of the substance within by protecting it from sunlight.
-Doctors have used the Boston round amber glass bottles for many medicines for many years, and these same bottles remain the standard.
+Amber-colored glass is chosen to maintain the freshness of the substance within by protecting it from sunlight.
+Doctors have used the Boston round amber glass bottles for many types of medicines, not just herbal tinctures, for many years, and these same bottles remain the standard.
 Sunlight can degrade certain compounds faster, and amber-tinted glass protects those constituents so they stay fresher for longer.
-Some tinctures are stored in clear or blue bottles.
-A clear bottle is okay, but not ideal as the tincture may not stay as fresh.

 The most common form of preservation of an herb or its parts is with grain alcohol, but some are preserved in glycerin, a sugary syrup.

-You would select an alcohol-based tincture because it is generally easier to find and shelf-stable longer after opening.
 If you are someone who cannot tolerate alcohol or administering herbs to children, a glycerin-based tincture is preferred.
-Typically, a glycerin-based tincture is shelf-stable for about six months from opening, and an alcohol-based tincture can be shelf-stable for up to 1-2 years after opening.
+Typically, a glycerin-based tincture is shelf-stable for about six months from opening.

 Now, a tincture may contain just one herb or plant or multiple herbs or parts of plants.
 For example, let’s talk about Echinacea purpura.
 Echinacea purpura is a perennial plant with a beautiful flower that is well known for its immune-supportive properties.
 You can purchase this herb in a dry tea form or a tincture.